RyanMcCall/ryans_codeup_data_science_mvp/{{cookiecutter.project_directory_name}}/README.md

 │   ├── prepared            <- The prepared datasets for exploration
 │   └── raw                 <- The original, immutable data
 │
+├── notebooks               <- A directory for all working notebooks.
+Formatting is │                              to create a directory with contributors name and then │                              use a file naming format of version number for order and │                              short title (ex.
+1.0_data_acquisistion.ipynb) │
 ├── main.py                 <- The main python script that calls all src scripts │
-├── mvp.ipynb               <- The main notebook for the project
+├── mvp.ipynb               <- The main notebook for the project.
 │
 ├── src                     <- The source code for use in this project │   ├── __init__.py         <- Makes src a Python module